Phoenix Commercial Lease Negotiation Attorney

 - Term: The length of time to which a business should commit in a lease can vary depending on the nature of the site and what type of business will be conducted there, but new or small businesses should probably think on the shorter side until the success of the location is determined.
 Consider asking for an option to renew so that if all goes well you can stay, but if not you will have an easy exit provision.
 Try to negotiate reasonable terms like permission to sublet the space or terminate early if your venture goes south before the lease term is up.

 - Rent: Determining fair rent can be tricky, but checking out several comparable properties will give you a feel for what the going rate in your market is.
-Don’t hesitate to make this a negotiating point by pointing out comparative prices to brokers, particularly in this sluggish economy.
+Don’t hesitate to make this a negotiating point by pointing out comparative prices to brokers This is where your own homework and research can pay off.
+Also, be cautious of triple net leases unless you are sure you understand their terms and can deal with them financially.

-- Fees and expenses: Look at what costs the they wants you to bear.
-Discuss utilities, insurance, management fees, taxes and maintenance, for example.
+- Fees and expenses: Look at what costs they want you to bear.
+Discuss utilities, insurance, management fees, taxes, and maintenance, for example.
 Also, make sure they covering any broker’s commissions.

 - Default: Get as much protection up front as possible to soften the blow and mitigate the consequences should you become unable to make the lease payments.
 For example, try to negotiate a longer grace period before the lease owner can initiate a forcible detainer action against.
 Perhaps the lease could provide for a payment plan in such circumstances, or for a so-called “early termination clause” that lets the renter pay a penalty for breaking the lease early, but does not hold it to the lease obligation after that.

 These terms are only a few examples of critical issues to negotiate.
-Commercial leases can be difficult to understand due to their complexity and boilerplate nature and it is dangerous to try to negotiate them without the assistance of a qualified lawyer.
-If you are hesitant to retain an attorney, remember what you pay out in legal expenses for the lease review and negotiation may protect you exponentially against more costly expenditures if lease problems develop at a later date.
+Commercial leases can be difficult to understand due to their complexity and boilerplate language and it is dangerous to try to negotiate them without the assistance of a qualified lawyer.
+If you are hesitant to retain an attorney, remember what you pay out in legal expenses for the lease review and negotiation may protect you exponentially against more costly expenditures if lease problems develop at a later date and you possibly are facing litigation.

-Using a Qualified Lawyer to Help You Accomplish this Goal Provides You Important Protections.
+Using a Qualified Arizona Lawyer to Help You Accomplish this Goal Provides You Important Protections.

 A large percentage of business entrepreneurs rent their business premises rather than purchasing them.
 Negotiating good lease terms is critical to your company’s ultimate chances of success.
 If your lease expenses are too large a percentage of your overall overhead, no matter how well you do with the rest of your business operations, your business may be in trouble from the start.